 Snow sports give you a feeling of freedom, and at the same time moving in the fresh air is healthy for body and soul.
 The danger of infection in the fresh air is also much lower.

 In order to ensure a relaxing and safe togetherness in the coming winter season 2020/21, we have worked out comprehensive measures regarding Covid-19 in cooperation with the Pitztal mountain railways.
 The protection and safety of our guests and employees is our top priority.

 In general, we assume that safety distances are maintained and that mouth and nose protection is worn where keeping a distance is difficult.
 In addition there are further measures such as additional personnel or "gondola butlers" at the entrance and exit areas of the lifts, personnel guidance systems and regular surface disinfection.

-Catering establishments may offer food for collection until 28 February 2021 from 6 a.m. to 7 p.m., direct consumption in the catering establishment is no longer permitted.
+Catering establishments may offer food for collection from 6 a.m. to 7 p.m., direct consumption in the catering establishment is not permitted.
 The delivery of food is possible around the clock.

 Ski lifts & cable cars